ULHPC/tutorials/advanced/MATLAB/README.md

 need to enable X11 forwarding in order for the graphical environment to be shown on your local machine:

-- on Linux and OS X simply follow the commands below
+- on Linux simply follow the commands below

+- on OS X (depending on version) you may not have the X Window System installed, and thus will need to install [XQuartz](http://xquartz.macosforge.org/landing/) if the first command below returns an 'X11 forwarding request failed on channel 0' error

 - on Windows you will need to run [XMing](http://sourceforge.net/projects/xming/) first then to configure Putty (Connection -> SSH -> X11 -> Enable X11 forwarding) before